TheRealTirreg/network-aquarium/README.md

 This networking project was a group project in my exchange in Bordeaux, France.

-The main goal was to create a master-slave-architecture where the master (contrôleur) was supposed to be written in C, whereas the slave was written in Java using JavaFX.
+The main goal was to create an aquarium simulation with one server and multiple clients.

 We had to stick closely to the specifications of the project.
+We needed to have a master-slave-architecture where the master (contrôleur) was supposed to be written in C, whereas the slave was written in Java using JavaFX.
+All required commands were given as well.
+It was up to our group to come up with a specific protocol, thread pools, mutexes, etc.

 ![make small: four windows on one computer](image.png)